gudnuf/bolt12-prism/README.md

 ## Bindings

-Ok, you have a bunch of prism_ids.
-Next step is to assign a BOLT12 offer to a Prism.
-Note that ONLY ONE PRISM can be assigned per BOLT12 offer.
+Often you will want your prisms to be paid out whenever you have an incoming payment.
+This is what a binding is for.
+Note that ONE and ONLY ONE prism can be bound to any given offer.

-By creating bindings, you can have a prism payout execute whenever a payment is received by your node.
-With the prism plugin, you can bind a prism to a BOLT12 offer.
-(BOLT11 support planned)

 ### Create a binding

-`lightning-cli -k prism-bindingadd bind_to=ca9f3342671c27d80b97d0ff44da0f43a7fc0481fa7a103bbd4b1b3a0ad06bd4 prism_id=prism3 bolt_version="bolt12"`
+`lightning-cli -k prism-bindingadd bind_to=ca9f3342671c27d80b97d0ff44da0f43a7fc0481fa7a103bbd4b1b3a0ad06bd4 prism_id=prism3`

-Binds a prism to either a bolt11 invoice or a bolt12 offer such that the prism will be executed upon incoming payment.
+Binds a prism to either a bolt12 offer such that the prism will be executed upon incoming payment.

 ```json
 {